-The Homegrown Collective are a group of Bristol based artists, musicians, cooks and food producers, who collaborate to produce magical events celebrating sustainable food, relationships and creativity.
+The Homegrown Collective are a group of Bristol based artists, musicians, cooks, food producers, entrepreneurs and facilitators who collaborate to produce magical events celebrating food, relationships and creativity.

-Samantha is a singer, songwriter and cook and also works with young mothers in Bristol.
+Samantha is a singer, songwriter and cook.
 She loves wild swimming, foraging and dancing to RnB.
-She is the curator of Homegrown Supper Clubs, which bring together her passions for food, music and people.
+She is the curator and facilitator of Homegrown Supper Clubs, which bring together her passions for food, music and people.

 Cooking from scratch from a young age, her food is bold, creative and deeply nourishing; something which shines through in every supper club menu.

-As a singer, she has a growing reputation for her mesmerising live performances, and takes to the stage at each supper club event along with The Homegrown Collective and other guest artists.
+As a singer, she has a growing reputation for her mesmerising live performances.
 Her debut album 'Gateway' is released this year.
 Keep an eye on her live tour dates and listen to her music via the links below.

 Will & Pip Campbell Clause

 Pip is a singer and is studying for a PHD in Environmental Theology specialising in food and farming ethics.
 Will is a potter and works for Stream Farm.
 Together they run Cactus, a charity that encourages and equips urban communities in sustainable living.